 Drumstick allium or Allium sphaerocephalon is not-a-flower-like-flower for your garden

 If you are looking for unique designs, then this is a natural addition to your garden.
 This usually blooms in early July.
-This plant has a unique two-toned colour.
-An attractive mixture of burgundy and green colour, this allium head is truly unique.
+This plant has a unique two-toned color.
+An attractive mixture of burgundy and green color, this allium head is truly unique.
 This plant usually doesn’t stand straight, so remember to plant it in a flower bed with sturdy supports.
 This will make your growing alliums for the garden an easy yet interesting experience.

 Leave a Reply